jwnwilson/hexrepo/README.md

 # To Do

 Bugs:
 - Setup backend
-    - Setup project to schedule bastion up / down time based on ec2 and rds tags
      - Add ability to update project from template
-        - Update project & lib templates
         - Use cruft to update projects from template?
         - Update template and verify destroy / rebuild
         - Add project & library setup test
+    - Setup project to schedule bastion up / down time based on ec2 and rds tags
     - Play with AI crawler project
     - Combine shared infra + env infra pull add envs to config and pull them down
     - Auto increment version in pipeline